|

 web site to develop the relationship and then offer e-mail as a means of

+continuing the relationship.
 Better still, use e-mail to turn your existing relationships into

 recruiters of new relationships.
 Using the permission-based marketing